DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README.md

 Edit the file and replace <HOST_NAME> and <TLS_SECRET_NAME> using your platform information and run:

     kubectl apply -f keycloak-with-ingress.yaml

+If you want to install in another Kubernetes platform you can follow this [instruction]([https://www.keycloak.org/getting-started/getting-started-openshift](https://www.keycloak.org/getting-started/getting-started-kube).

 # Configure a Keycloak instance for ODM (Part 1)